Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 For example, Harris County Sheriff’s Office features an Offense Inquiry which allows searchers to determine if a specific offense, incident number, SPN, or case type is in that jail (whether a defendant is currently being held in Harris County jail).

-Where Can I See if Someone is in a Texas Prison?
+Where Can I See if Someone Is in a Texas Prison?

-1. Visit the DCJ website
+- Visit the DCJ website

-• For inmate information, click on ‘Online Inmate Search
+- For inmate information, click on ‘Online Inmate Search’

-• Enter the last name, first name, TDCJ Number, SID number, gender, and race
+- Enter the last name, first name, TDCJ Number, SID number, gender, and race

-Lastly, a person can access the federal Bureau of Prisons (BOP) website and utilize the BOP inmate locator to find an incarcerated individual currently held in a federal facility.
+Lastly, a person can access the Federal Bureau of Prisons (BOP) website and utilize the BOP inmate locator to find an incarcerated individual currently held in a federal facility.

-Texas: Vital Records Free Search
+Texas: Free Vital Records Search

 Texas vital records–official documents pertaining to life events and held by the government–are considered public information.9